engineering-collaboration/book/docs/book/collaborating-within-a-codebase/merge-requests.md

 Optionally, cherry-picking applies the contents of a commit to our current workspace, rather than appending a commit itself.
 This permits us to edit the content or revert unwanted modifications bundled within the cherry-picked change before creating a new commit in our development branch.

 ## Templates

+We establish clear guidelines on how to structure our PRs and design a streamlined process with automated and manual steps for accepting a change.

 Wherever possible, we reduce the workload of composing PRs by offering templates and boilerplate content.
 Using templates, we pave the way for our engineers to follow standardized titles, descriptions, labels, and assign reviewers.
 We list often-forgotten tasks for our engineers to check before opening a PR.